 One of the main purposes of this is to show how good corrugated cardboard is as a material - it excels as a free prototyping material (can often use instead of foam-core), can be easily sawn or cut with knives or sanded and is light and easy to handle, but is also strong enough to make certain kinds of finished product from.
 It isn't toxic and doesn't make dust when you cut it, so it doesn't need a workshop either.
 It lends a guilt-free disposability to a product, since it is intrinsically so easy to recycle (biodegradable even, if it never gets to the recycling centre), and by rescuing it from an early demise you've already extended it's lifespan considerably.
 It's free if you know where to look.
-Seriously, a lamp like this is what packing boxes dream
+Seriously, a lamp like this is what packing boxes dream of being made into.

 The vast majority of this lamp is paper-based, and paper is easily recycled and biodegradable.
 The board has already been recycled at least once.
 It's not a half-hour project to construct this lamp, but then, that's usually the way with re-use.
 Instead of the embodied energy going into running a giant machine to make an injection-moulded product in a factory thousands of miles away, and flying it here, the embodied energy come from your muscles and your brain, and is gradually injected into the product over the course of a few evenings of attention.